 We all know what a fantasy is, don’t we?
 Something acts like it’s real but it’s not real.
 In the world of coins there are things that look like coins, maybe they even say that they’re worth a certain amount, like coins do.
 But it’s not a coin.
-Fantasy is where we go to get away from “it.”
+Fantasies and Coins and the Human Condition Fantasy is where we go to get away from “it.”
 Right?
-Whatever the structure of the fantasy we like to go into, … Click here to read the whole article!
+Whatever the structure of … Click here to read the whole article!

 I asked the web: What is a coin?
 It told me: “a flat, typically round piece of metal with an official stamp, used as money.”
 And a token: a voucher that can be exchanged for goods or services, typically one given as a gift or offered as part of a promotional offer.
 And two others: a thing serving as a visible or tangible representation of a fact, and of course the cybernetic definitions.
 The second one seems more fundamental to me.
 Tower of … Click here to read the whole article!